Gather

 Stay close

-Follow Scrappy Dolls on Facebook for new work, sneak peeks of what's on the table, and the stories behind the fabric.
+Follow Art Safari Studio on Facebook for new work, sneak peeks of what's on the table, and the stories behind the dolls.